Boogie Nights: Development

-Boogie Nights is based on a mockumentary short film that Anderson wrote and directed while he was still in high school called The Dirk Diggler Story.
+Boogie Nights is based on a mockumentary short film that Paul Thomas Anderson wrote and directed while he was still in high school called The Dirk Diggler Story.
 The short itself was based on the 1981 documentary Exhausted: John C. Holmes, The Real Story, a documentary about the life of legendary porn actor John Holmes, on whom Dirk Diggler is based.

 Anderson originally wanted the role of Eddie to be played by Leonardo DiCaprio, after seeing him in The Basketball Diaries.
-DiCaprio enjoyed the screenplay, but had to turn it down because he signed on to star in Titanic.
-He recommended Mark Wahlberg for the role.
-Joaquin Phoenix was also offered the role of Eddie, but turned it down due to concerns about playing a porn star.
+DiCaprio enjoyed the screenplay, but had to turn it down because he had signed on to star in James Cameron's Titanic.
+He recommended his Basketball Diaries co-star Mark Wahlberg for the role.
+DiCaprio would later say that he wished he had done both and would later call turning down the film the biggest regret of his career.
+Joaquin Phoenix was also offered the role of Eddie, but he declined it due to concerns about playing a porn star.
 Phoenix later collaborated with Anderson on the films The Master and Inherent Vice.
-Bill Murray, Harvey Keitel, Warren Beatty, Albert Brooks and Sydney Pollack declined or were passed up on the role of Jack Horner, which went to Burt Reynolds.
+Bill Murray, Harvey Keitel, Warren Beatty, Albert Brooks, and Sydney Pollack declined or were passed up on the role of Jack Horner, which went to Burt Reynolds.
 After starring in Hard Eight, Samuel L. Jackson declined the role of Buck Swope, which went to Don Cheadle.
 Anderson initially did not consider Heather Graham for Rollergirl, because he had never seen her do nudity in a film.
 However, Graham's agent called Anderson asking if she could read for the part, which she won.
-Gwyneth Paltrow, Drew Barrymore and Tatum O'Neal were also up for the role.
+Gwyneth Paltrow, Drew Barrymore, and Tatum O'Neal were also up for the role.